zonglinlee/vuepress_blog/docs/english/english2024_11.md

 - The morning rush hour was in full swing, with cars honking and people bustling about.
 As I made my way to school with my child, I noticed a man riding an electric scooter just ahead of me.
 On the backseat sat his son, his small backpack securely fastened to his shoulders.
-They were on their way to school, just like many of us in the crowd.

-As they waited at the pedestrian crossing for the traffic light to turn green, the noise and movement around them filled the air with chaos.
+They were on their way to school, just like many of us in the crowd.As they waited at the pedestrian crossing for the traffic light to turn green, the noise and movement around them filled the air with chaos.
 The moment the light changed, the man started across the street.
 But just as he moved forward, the thermos—carefully packed in his son’s backpack—slipped out and fell onto the pavement with a muted thud.
 Neither the man nor his son noticed it, but someone in the crowd behind them called out to alert him.
 By the time he turned his head to check, he had already crossed to the other side of the street.
 He stopped there, glancing back at the thermos lying on the road.
 For a moment, he seemed to hesitate, perhaps considering whether he could safely return to retrieve it.
 But as the traffic light turned red and cars began streaming by, the chance was gone.
 He stood there briefly, then decided to keep moving, leaving the thermos behind.
 Later, as I retraced my route, I saw the thermos again.
 It had been flattened by the passing cars, reduced to a broken and unrecognizable piece of metal.
 It seemed unlikely the man would come back for it, especially now that it was beyond repair.

+### 11_26

+- Being a software engineer, I spent a lot of time in front of computers, leading to dry eyes for about two years.
+  Despite numerous hospital visits and various eye check-ups, all results indicated that the eyes were fine, which was frustrating because the discomfort persisted.
+Eventually, I discovered that taking lutein was helpful.
+However, after accidentally exposing a bottle of lutein to sunlight, its effectiveness seemed to decrease.
+To ensure the effectiveness of lutein supplements, it's important to store them in a cool, dark place, away from moisture, follow the recommended dosage